List of Casualty episodes (series 35–present)

 The following is a list of the episodes of the British television series Casualty that have aired since the thirty-fifth series.
 Casualty premiered on 6 September 1986 and was originally commissioned for fifteen episodes.
 The first series concluded on 27 December 1986, and following its success, a second series was commissioned.
-Casualty has continued running since, and the fortieth series commenced airing in August 2025.
+Casualty has continued running since, and the forty-first series commenced airing in April 2026.